Young woman seated at table with others.

 Strong self-determination skills help students with disabilities become effective advocates who have more control over their lives.

-What is self-determination?
-Self-determination is essentially believing that you are the captain of your own ship.
-It involves developing self-knowledge, choice-making, decision-making, problem solving, self-advocacy and goal-setting.
+Self-determination is essentially believing that you are involved, front and center, in matters concerning your life and future.
+It involves being taught and applying skills around self-awareness, choice-making, decision-making, problem-solving, self-advocacy and goal-setting.
 Developing self-determination skills helps students become effective advocates and have more control over their lives.
 These skills give students the ability to define and achieve goals based on a foundation of knowing and valuing ones self (Field and Hoffman, 1994).

 Individuals’ preferences and interests should be at the center of transition planning.
 Building self-determination skills allows an individual to contribute to the development of their transition plan and vision for their future, no matter which communication modality they use (e.g., speech, communication devices, manual signs or sign language, etc.).